 Sylvia Sotomayor has been conlanging since she read Tolkien at an impressionable age.
 She is best known for the Kēlen language, which won a Smiley Award in 2009.
-She is currently the Treasurer of the Language Creation Society, and keeps the membership rolls and the LCS Lending Library.
+She previously served as the Treasurer of the Language Creation Society.

 Sylvia is most famous for Kēlen, a verbless language, and so for her second language, sodna-leni or sodemadu, she created a language with a closed class of verbs.
 However, in fleshing out Sodemadu, she became frustrated with its limitations, so one weekend she decided to forego the limitations of Sodemadu and created a new language, her third, that had an open class of verbs.
 Like Sodemadu, most of the vocabulary has cognates in Kēlen.
 At the end of the weekend she had a draft of a story in this new language.
 The story comes from a book of Australian Aboriginal myths and legends, shortened and adapted to suit her and this new language.